tjbencomo/ngs-pipeline/README.md

 to download and install Anaconda.

 Before you start setting up the pipeline, make sure you have your reference genome assembled.
-The GRCh38 (hg38) genome is available from on the Broad's GATK [website](https://software.broadinstitute.org/gatk/download/bundle).
+The GRCh38 (hg38) genome is available on the Broad's GATK [website](https://software.broadinstitute.org/gatk/download/bundle).

-After downloading the assembly files, run `bwa index` on the FASTA file and save the index files to the same directory where the assembly files are stored.
+After downloading the assembly files, run `bwa index` on the FASTA file and save the index files to the same directory where the assembly files are stored. `bwa mem` won't run properly without these index files.

 ## Setup
 First clone this repository and then create the `ngs-pipeline`